mikelyngaas/pmos/README.md

 **A modular artifact-building system that turns AI coding assistants into top 1% product development partners.**

 This is for **building features on existing products**, not for vibe coding 0-to-1 or greenfield ideas; most AI coding tools already excel there.
 Product Dev OS is for the 95% of us shipping features on a foundation of existing product, company, and user context.
-It pressure tests your core product thinking, channels opinionated stakeholders, and builds high quality breifs and prototypes insanely fast
+It pressure tests your core product thinking, channels opinionated stakeholders, and **builds high quality briefs and prototypes insanely fast.**

 There are 4 phases: